 Cleaning (first week):

-Clean your new tattoo at least twice (but preferably three times) a day (preferably at morning, noon and before bed).
-Rinse with clear water, dap dry and reapply cream.
+Clean your new tattoo at least twice (to three times) a day, preferably at morning and in the evening.
+Rinse with clear water, dap dry and reapply ointment.

 Bepanthene, aquapore, tattoo balm or hustle butter are fine to treat your tattoo with during healing.